 What Does Souvlaki Mean In Greek?

 Souvlaki is small marinated pieces of pork or chicken grilled on a skewer.
-Souvlakia (plural of souvlaki) can be served by itself or where the pieces of meat are wrapped inside warm pita bread topped with tzatziki, tomatoes, onions, and sometimes fries or crumbled feta cheese!
+Souvlakia (plural of souvlaki) can be served by itself or where the pieces of meat are wrapped inside warm pita bread topped with thick tzatziki, tomatoes, onions, and sometimes fries or crumbled feta cheese!

 What Is Souvlaki Seasoning Made Of?

 I used extra virgin olive oil, lemon juice, seasoning salt, dry oregano, minced garlic, black pepper, yellow mustard, brown sugar, and all-purpose Greek seasoning for this pork souvlaki marinade.
-Ideally, the pork should marinate for at least one hour in the fridge to absorb all the delicious flavours!
+Ideally, the pork should marinate in the fridge for at least one hour to absorb all the delicious flavours!

 What Type Of Meat Is Used For Souvlaki?

-Traditionally souvlaki is made with small pork or chicken pieces.
+Traditionally, souvlaki is made with small pork or chicken pieces.
 However, a vegetarian option could be baked or grilled vegetable skewers wrapped in a warm pita wrap with tzatziki and grilled halloumi cheese.